-(Fuzzy ARTMAP), Radial Basis Function (RBF), Naive Bayes (NB), Decision Tree (DT), K-Nearest Neighbour (K-NN), Gaussian Mixture Models (GMM), Multilayer Perception (MLP), Maximum likelihood classifier (MLC), and Fuzzy Logic [19,20].
-Conversely, the unsupervised classification techniques include Affinity Propagation (AP) Cluster Algorithm, Fuzzy C-Means algorithms, Kalgorithm, ISODATA (iterative organizing data) etc. [21,14].
+Conversely, the unsupervised classification techniques include Affinity Propagation (AP) Cluster Algorithm, Fuzzy C-Means algorithms, K-Means algorithm, ISODATA (iterative organizing data) etc. [21,14].
 Thus, numerous studies on the LULC modelling have been carried out using different machine-learning algorithms [22,23,24] as well as comparing the machinelearning algorithms [25,26,27,28].
-It must be stated emphatically, that there are other factors apart from the type of machine learning algorithm used for LULC classification, that can affect its accuracy.
-Several studies found that the LULC classification using medium- resolution and low-resolution satellites do have several spectral and spatial limitations that affect its accuracy [29,30].
-Though numerous studies have been conducted on landclassification using machine-learning algorithms [1,31] but not much has been done in the comparative analysis of the various models.
-This study is therefore aimed at utilizing four machine-learning techniques in order to enunciate which of them can produce a high-precision LULC map based on accuracy statistics.
+Other factors aside from the type of machine learning algorithm used for lulc classification, can affect its accuracy.
+It must be mentioned firmly.
+LULC classification utilizing medium-resolution and low-resolution satellites does not have numerous spectral and spatial constraints that impair its accuracy, according to several studies.
+While there have been some mirrors research on land classification using a machine learning algorithm [1,31] There hasn't been much work done on a comparative examination of the various models.
+As a result, the goal of this research is to determine whether machine learning languages can build a